anttiluode/ClockfieldMeetsGeometricNeuron/README.md

 # Two Weights, One Worldsheet

+Try the webcam mode on this: https://anttiluode.github.io/ClockfieldMeetsGeometricNeuron/ Supposedly proving the 'moons' are logic gates and the system is analogue optical computer.
+The heck if i know.
+It is by gemini.
+The rest of the text here is by Opus 48, based on some old thoughts by Opus 46 and also bits by Gemini and Deepseek.

 ![pic](lone_whorl_disc.png)

 ## A Kähler unification of the Geometric Neuron and the Clockfield: geometry, memory, and the topology that decided it